 Most pregnant women are advised against traveling in the third trimester.
 Royals, however, are advised against traveling at all during their pregnancies, especially overseas.
 But Meghan got some wiggle room during her pregnancy with Archie.
 The pregnancy news was announced right before she and Prince Harry launched a tour of Australia, so during her pregnancy she traveled to Australia, Morocco, and New York City.
 Of course, she was able to travel on a private plane with her own medical team.
-Here’s what it’s like to travel like royalty.

 No gender-reveal festivities

 Since the 1950s, eager-to-know expectant parents have been happily dispensing with the “mystery” of whether they’re having a boy or a girl via sonogram.
 And some royals have joined in, including Princess Diana, who learned that Prince Harry would be a boy sometime during the pregnancy (although she didn’t tell Prince Charles, and here’s why).
 However, what a royal must never do is reveal the gender to the public in advance of the birth.

 And about that christening gown…

 Since 1841, every royal baby has been christened in an identical robe.
 The original robe was made for the christening of Queen Victoria’s oldest daughter.
 Queen Elizabeth was dressed in the same robe for her christening, and so were all her children.
 In fact, all the Queen’s grandchildren were dressed in that very robe until 2008, when the Earl and Countess of Wessex’s son was dressed in a replica designed to preserve the original, according to the BBC.